 Summer Watering Calendars

 Research has shown that the distribution of watering schedules actually increased the overall amount of water utilized for lawns.
 This research prompted us to adjust our summer management strategy to focus on more effective methods for educating and empowering people to water responsibly.
-As such, we discontinued summer watering schedules last year.
+As such, we discontinued summer watering schedules in 2013.
 Our efforts are now focused on providing information and tools for effective watering and conservation.

 Morning is the best time to water most lawns.
 Before 10 am is best of all because rising heat later on tends to steal a lot of water by evaporation.
 There is another good thing about early watering; the grass leaves have a chance to dry off quickly.
 Evening or nighttime watering leaves the grass wet and under cool conditions, and that can increase the chance of your lawn developing a disease.

 Most other plants benefit from early hour watering too.
 Scald or burn damage can result from hot sunlight hitting water droplets left on the leaves.
 They act just like little magnifying glasses.
 Early or later, try to give the lawn a good deep soaking when you water, not a light sprinkling.
 Light watering is actually least effective and can even be harmful to your plants.
 The water does not penetrate the soil deeply enough to encourage plant roots to grow firm and solid.
 Your lawn will be less drought-resistant in summer and more prone to winterkill later.

 A healthy lawn only needs about 1-inch of water a week, even during the hot summer months.

 You can easily measure how much water your using.
 Put some small empty containers (such as empty soup cans) around your lawn before you start watering.
 Time how long it takes to fill a container with 1 inch of water.
 That is how long you should water your lawn each week.
 It will also help you spot areas that are getting too much or too little water.

 This 1-inch of water is a guideline, and you should adjust your weekly watering by the amount of rain your lawn receives.